dwelter/pestpp/README.md

 Visit the <a href="http://www.pestpp.org">homepage </a> to download the most recent pre-compiled version

 ##Recent Updates
+<b>update 11/25/2016</b>: PEST++ version 3.6 is now available.
+Some of the many enhancements available in 3.6 include:

+* a new approach to implementing regularization.
+Rather than using the standard pest control file parameters such as ``phimlim``, ``fracphim``, etc, we now offer a single pest++ argument, ``++reg_frac()``, that allows users to specify what fraction  of the composite objective function should be regularization penalty.
+For example, ``++reg_frac(0.5)`` would result in equal parts data misfit and regularization penalty, which results in the *maximum a posteriori* (MAP) parameter estimate.
+Using ``++reg_frac()`` will result in substantial speed ups during the lambda calculation process

+* a new program for sequential linear programming under uncertainty.  ``pestpp-opt`` is a new executable in the PEST++ suite that uses the standard PEST model independent interface to solve a (sequential) linear programming (LP) problem.  ``pestpp-opt`` relies on the COIN-OR Linear Programming (CLP) solver [https://projects.coin-or.org/Clp]((https://projects.coin-or.org/Clp)).
+Also, users have the option to use FOSM-based uncertainty estimation in the evaluation of model-based constraints (such as water levels, stream flows, stream flow depletion, etc) so that a risk-based optimal solution can be found.
+See below for the required and optional ``++`` arguments needed to apply ``pestpp-opt``.
+Two example problems using the ``pestpp-opt`` tool have been added to the ``benchmarks`` dir.
+A publication about this tool is in the works.

+* global optimization with differential evolution.
+We now have a fully-parallel global solver that implements the differential evolution algorithm (DE) integrated into the pest++ executable.
+See below for required and optional ``++`` arguments needed to use the DE solver.

+* a new randomization-based SVD solver using the implementation of [https://github.com/ntessore/redsvd-h](https://github.com/ntessore/redsvd-h).
+This solver is activated using ``++svd_pack(redsvd)``.
+Testing shows it to be very efficient for problems for a wide range of problem sizes, especially with judicious use of ``max_sing``.

+* upgrade parameter covariance scaling.
+Through the ``++parcov_scale_fac()``, pest++ can now scale the normal matrix (J^tQJ) by a user specified parameter covariance matrix.
+If no ``++parcov_filename()`` is provided, pest++ will construct a diagonal parameter covariance matrix from the parameter bounds.
+This is a relatively new option and needs more testing, but limited testing to date shows that upgrade vectors resulting from a covariance-scaled normal matrix are more in harmony with expert knowledge.

 <b>Update 05/26/2016</b>: PEST++ V3 has been officially released.
 It supports a number of really cool features, including global sensitivity analyses, and automatic Bayes linear (first-order, second-moment) parameter and forecast uncertainty estimates.
-We also have a utility for fully-parallel parameteric sweeps from csv-based parameter files, which is useful for Monte Carlo, design of experiments, surrogate construction, etc.  All of these tools are based on the model-independent communication framework of PEST, so if you have a problem already setup, these tools are ready for you!
+We also have a utility for fully-parallel parametric sweeps from csv-based parameter files, which is useful for Monte Carlo, design of experiments, surrogate construction, etc.  All of these tools are based on the model-independent communication framework of PEST, so if you have a problem already setup, these tools are ready for you!

 <b>Update 10/1/2014</b>: recent stable versions of PEST++ implement dynamic regularization, full restart capabilities, additional options for formulating the normal equations, and an iterative SVD algorithm for very-large problems.
 Additionally the YAMR run manager has been improved to use threaded workers so that the master can more easily load balance.
 ##Latest Report and Documentation